 provide the matching criteria for filtering the raw data reported

-by an agent or app that you want to use to enforce policy.
-For example,
+by an app that you want to use to enforce policy.
+For example, if

-if the raw host data includes information about several antivirus
+the raw host data includes information about several antivirus packages

-packages on a client, you might be interested in a particular application
+on an endpoint, you might be interested in a particular application because

-because your organization requires that package.
-For this scenario,
+your organization requires that package.
+For this scenario, you

-you create a HIP object to match the specific application you want
+create a HIP object to match the specific application you want to

 The best way to determine the HIP objects you need is to determine